wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 This was just a fun dabble demonstrating mTLS communication from outside Istio.
 Certainly there's benefit in drawing from _some_ of the security architecture in here that could be implemented in a scale-out enterprise environment - it's a balance of _risks_ and _needs_; and **where** and **how** we terminate SSL is certainly one of those considerations.

-It should be noted that as of OpenShift 4.9, mTLS authentication can be enabled in the Ingress Controller, so there are other, arguably simpler ways if we want _just_ want to cherry-pick certain security features that were only previously on Istio's bumper sticker ( at least in the OpenShift space :smile:).
+It should be noted that as of OpenShift 4.9, mTLS authentication can be enabled in the Ingress Controller, so there are other, arguably simpler ways if we want _just_ want to cherry-pick certain security features that were only previously on Istio's bumper sticker (at least in the OpenShift space :smile:).

-I hope you got some value from the above walkthrough and most importantly, hopefully forwards any discussion you might be having in your team on how you treat your Kubernetes/Service Mesh SSL.
+I hope you got some value from the above walkthrough and most importantly, hopefully forwards any discussions you might be having in your team on how you treat your Kubernetes/Service Mesh SSL.